tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 Common Logic
 ~~~~~~~~~~~~

 #.
-Custom system set the next :ref:`Action state <pedestrianActionState>` in the `NextStateComponent` by utils method.
+Custom system sets the next :ref:`Action state <pedestrianActionState>` in `NextStateComponent` via a utility method:

-	* bool NextStateComponent.TryToSetNextState(ActionState.WaitForGreenLight, ref destinationComponent)
+	* ``bool NextStateComponent.TryToSetNextState(ActionState.WaitForGreenLight, ref destinationComponent)``
-		`Example method, if state can't be set, then target swap back.`
+		`Example method: if state cannot be set, target swaps back.`

-	* bool NextStateComponent.TryToSetNextState(ActionState.WaitForGreenLight)
+	* ``bool NextStateComponent.TryToSetNextState(ActionState.WaitForGreenLight)``
 		`Example method without retargeting.`

-#. `PedestrianStateSystem` is checking `NextStateComponent` for non-default next :ref:`Action state <pedestrianActionState>` and checks if the list of available states contains that state.
+#. `PedestrianStateSystem` checks `NextStateComponent` for non-default next :ref:`Action state <pedestrianActionState>` and checks if the list of available states contains that state.

 	`Available state list for the current state can be defined` :ref:`here <pedestrianStateAuthoring>`.

 #.
-If state is available, set `StateComponent` to the new state and set :ref:`Movement state <pedestrianMovementState>` according to :ref:`Movement binding data <pedestrianStateBinding>`.
+If the state is available, set `StateComponent` to the new state and set :ref:`Movement state <pedestrianMovementState>` according to :ref:`Movement binding data <pedestrianStateBinding>`.
 #.
 If you need to implement custom logic, such as enabling a custom tag for a pedestrian entity when it reaches a node with your own custom type, you can modify the code in the `SelectAchievedTargetUtils.ProcessAchievedTarget` method.
 #.
-After the :ref:`Movement state <pedestrianMovementState>` is set to a new state, the `MovementStateChangedEventTag` tag is enabled & new animation movement animation is running in the appropriate animation system.
+After :ref:`Movement state <pedestrianMovementState>` is set to a new state, the `MovementStateChangedEventTag` tag is enabled & new movement animation runs in the appropriate animation system.
-	* For Legacy skin :ref:`LegacyAnimatorSystem <legacyAnimatorExample>`.
+	* For Legacy skin: :ref:`LegacyAnimatorSystem <legacyAnimatorExample>`.
-	* For GPU skin :ref:`GPUAnimatorSystem <gpuAnimatorExample>`.
+	* For GPU skin: :ref:`GPUAnimatorSystem <gpuAnimatorExample>`.

 #.
-If you want to set the :ref:`Custom animation <customAnimatorState>` for pedestrian read :ref:`this <customAnimatorState>`.
+If you want to set a :ref:`Custom animation <customAnimatorState>` for pedestrian, read :ref:`this section <customAnimatorState>`.

 How To Change
 ~~~~~~~~~~~~~